The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Main results

-\begin{remark} In the special case of $m=n$, $\Expect_0 \bfL^2=a_n$ which converges to $ \prod_{k=1}^\infty 1/(1-\lambda_k^2)$.
-This result has been proved in~\cite[Theorem 1]{bai2005broken} for fixed $\sfP_{X,Y}$ and for $\calX = \calY = \reals$ using a beautiful argument based on P\'olya's Theorem~\cite[Theorem 7.7]{stanley2018algebraic} for the cycle index polynomial of permutation group and the Cauchy integral theorem.
+\begin{remark} In the special case of $m=n$, $\mathbb{E}_{0} {\mathbf{L}}^{2}=a_{n}$ which converges to $ \prod _{k=1}^{\infty }1/(1-\lambda _{k}^{2})$.
+This result has been proved in~\cite[Theorem 1]{bai2005broken} for fixed ${\mathsf{P}}_{X,Y}$ and for ${\mathcal{X}}= {\mathcal{Y}}= {\mathbb{R}}$ using a beautiful argument based on P\'olya's Theorem~\cite[Theorem 7.7]{stanley2018algebraic} for the cycle index polynomial of permutation group and the Cauchy integral theorem.
 We extend this argument to allow unequal sample sizes $m \le n$.
-The key observation involves a bipartite multigraph (cf.~\prettyref{fig:2core}) with left vertices $[m]$ and right vertices $[n]$, with edges $(i,i)$ and $(i,\pi(i))$ for $i \in [m]$, where $\pi$ is the latent random injection.
-It turns out the second moment calculation only depends on the action of $\pi$ restricted to the 2-core of this random graph, on which $\pi$ acts as a permutation.
-Finally, we average over the size of this 2-core whose probability mass function is given by the sequence $t_\ell$ in \prettyref{thm:expression of second moment}.
+The key observation involves a bipartite multigraph (cf.~Fig.~\ref{fig:2core}) with left vertices $[m]$ and right vertices $[n]$, with edges $(i,i)$ and $(i,\pi (i))$ for $i \in [m]$, where $\pi $ is the latent random injection.
+It turns out the second moment calculation only depends on the action of $\pi $ restricted to the 2-core of this random graph, on which $\pi $ acts as a permutation.
+Finally, we average over the size of this 2-core whose probability mass function is given by the sequence $t_{\ell}$ in Theorem~\ref{thm:expression of second moment}. \end{remark}